arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - github personal access token with `read:packages` access and sso enabled for WPMedia
 - docker

 1. Create a template of this repo.
 Go to https://github.com/wapopartners/outboundfeeds-skeleton and click on the green "Use this template" button to create a new client repo.
 Name the new repo starting with the clients name like "ORG-outboundfeeds".
 Only include the prod branch.
-Once the new repo is created clone it to your local machine.
+Once the new repo has been created, clone it to your local machine.

 ```
 git clone git@github.com:wapopartners/ORG-outboundfeeds.git